 Important

-The Transformer was not merely a better sequence model.
-It changed the scaling regime of deep learning by aligning model design with large datasets, distributed training, and hardware-efficient parallel computation.
+The Transformer was more than a better sequence model: it changed the scaling regime of deep learning by aligning model design with large datasets, distributed training, and hardware-efficient parallel computation.

 5. GANs